Work and Travel in the U.S.

 Policy

-The Department of State places an emphasis on the safety, security, and quality of housing for Summer Work Travel participants.
+The U.S. Department of State places an emphasis on the safety, security, and quality of housing for Summer Work Travel participants.
 The following policies are provided to ensure participants are provided with appropriate housing.

 1. Housing must follow, at minimum, all local, state, and federal housing, building, and fire safety codes.